 For me, I think it is partially in his palette, the way this painter layered his colors, partly in the technique of the brushstrokes that create the dreamy effect, and partly because of the subject matter that the overall feeling is one of quiet and repose.
 Of course, I have my favorites, but almost any of his works have a peaceful appeal.

 If I would pick my own personal favorites they would center within the water garden.
 I like the water lily paintings especially, perhaps for the same reason I like macro floral photographs.
 The larger than life look into the forms of the petals creates an almost abstract arrangement.
 The blues and greens predominate, and it is well known that those cool hues are restful and calming in effect.

 It isn’t that I don’t like sharp edges or bright colors, I do!
-In a jarring modern age when the mind is so overwhelmed with so much stimulation, I find it necessary to tone things down and relax with these soothing paintings.
-I put the lens together in the hope that it has that effect for you, my visitor, too.
+However, in a jarring modern age when the mind is overwhelmed with so much stimulation, I find it necessary to tone things down and relax with these soothing paintings.
+I put this lens view together in the hope that it has that effect for you, my visitor, too.

 Nowhere is that more evident than in this place in Giverny, So much of the masterstrokes were rooted inside this particular place, although there are certainly many other venues that Claude Monet made famous with his works.
 In celebration of his garden I have taken a look at the flowers that made up the subject matter of the garden at Giverny.

 Of Special Interest To Gardeners